rileybathurst/EBPT/README.md

 - bring some sizing down on the fonts for lists etc
 - front page section titles are too big
 - I need a lot of work on the typefaces, lets go with just Sofia Pro?
+- when the menu opens and closes it should go darker
+- safari doesn't have flex gap which is breaking two-fold
+- Im running the treating image in the gatsby-config be careful when deleating that and check on things
+- could be weird overkill but it's probably pretty easy to check the time in california and add an open or closed to the hours